webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/masters-the-swarm.md

+---
+aliases:
----,aliases:,- masters the swarm,tags:,- Compendium/CSRD/en/Foci,---
+- masters the swarm
+tags:
+- Compendium/CSRD/en/Foci
+---

 Insects.
 Rats.
 Bats.
 Even birds.
 You master one type of small creature that obeys you.
  ### Intrusion